sparshoza/sparshoza/README.md

-# 👀 Hi, I'm Sparshoza!
+# 👀 Hi, I'm Sparsh Oza!

 🎓 Computer Science graduating student at Stevens Institute of Technology with my masters in computer science, passionate about programming and constantly exploring new tech stacks.
 I love the thrill of solving problems with innovative solutions.